SEIR-7-06/django-signup-login-logout/README.md

 ```

-> Notice that the built-in auth automatically assigns the user to the `request` object similar to what Passport did in Express.
+> Notice that the built-in auth automatically assigns the user to the `request` object similar to how we assigned the currentUser on the `request.session` property in Express.

 - First, opening the admin app:  `localhost:8000/admin`
 - Click on **Cats**